Josh-Wickens/Quizical/README.md

 - a choice of quiz topics.
 - video clips from the movie where users can answer questions like 'what does Harry say next?'

+## **Testing** ##
+___

+I created media queries so that no matter the width size, with that being a phone size, latop size or even just minimised widths of a computer screen; the code will cause the website to be responsive so that all elements are responsive to that width or height.
+Most of my div contianers are in flex display, so they will be responsive to the screen size

+### **Media Queries** ###

+- the buttons width will change depending on the screen size.
+They need to be smaller as they would no longer fit in their container.
+- the quiz container width was made bigger and setting it to 100% so that the quiz question could fit in the container no matter the screen size.
+- the font size for the headers were reduced so that they didn't take more space than the rest of the content.

+### **Validators** ###
+- Validator passed for html w3c validator - no errors
+- Validator passed for css official (jigsaw) validator - no errors
+- Validator passed for javascript validater (jshint) - no errors
+___

+## **Bugs** ##